 Did I tell you how refreshing it is to check off a to-do list?

-3) Take interval breaks.
+Take interval breaks

-4) Change Scenery
+Change Scenery

 Move from your room and head to the coffee shop in town, or a park near you.
 A change in scenery will prepare your mind for the task ahead.
 And who pays for expensive coffee and doesn’t get the work done?
-Find a favorite spot and work your goals like its your last chance.
+Find a favorite spot and work your goals like it’s your last chance.

-5) Get your creative juices flowing.
+Get your creative juices flowing

-Among all productivity hacks described here, this is the most underutilized.
-Working on something creative each day boosts your productivity and creative levels.
-Are you a knitting/crocheting pro, then do it, create a new pattern.
-Paint a landscape, write a story, unleash your creative potential.
 Creative activities open a whole new world with endless possibilities and charm to work on your goals.
 Whatever it is, get something creative going in your life.
 We have a list of awesome hobbies that will get you productive and make you money along the way.

-6) Get your muscles moving.
+Get your muscles moving

-Exercising is good for both your mind and body.
-Exercise will put your body in good shape and your mind in a relaxed state.
-A healthy mind is a productive mind.
-A study has shown that workday exercise will improve a person’s time management and promote completion of your workload.
-There are tonnes of youtube pages focused on helping you find the perfect exercise that works for you.
+A study has shown that workday exercise will improve a person’s time management and promote the completion of their workload.
+There are tonnes of YouTube pages focused on helping you find the perfect exercise that works for you.

 Food, no matter how its effects are downplayed, has a huge impact on our productivity.
-If possible, make your own meals, eat the recommended portions and stay hydrated throughout the day.
+If possible, make your own meals, eat the recommended portions, and stay hydrated throughout the day.

-7) Track your time during tasks.
+Track your time during tasks

-Tasks can be as long as you want them to be.
-Tracking your tasks through apps like Clockify will help you know the amount you spend on each task, review areas that you are slacking and identify your points of strength.
+Tracking your tasks through apps like Clockify will help you know the amount you spend on each task, review areas where you are slacking, and identify your points of strength.
 With this task time data in your hand, you will plan better and set your priorities during goal setting.

 Which productivity hacks will you be trying out first?